Childhood

 The children, we love them—we do—Oh yes! tenderly!

-The one-year wife is recovering and happy having a week ago borne her first child—
+The one-year wife is recovering and happy having a week ago borne her first child,

-A happy mother birth’d a perfect child,
+A happy mother birth’d a perfect child.

 Who are the infants, some playing, some slumbering?

 The wonderful new babies!
-The wonderful alluring babies!
+The wonderful alluring babies! the latent unrealized baby-days,

 How instinctive they are!
 How they divine us—expose us!